6 Reasons Men Say No to Sex

 When it comes to sex, men are ready to go at any time, right?
 Well, not always, says 29-year-old P.J., an online producer from Toronto.
 “It’s rare that I don’t want to have sex, but the times I will say no are when I’m thinking about something intensely and I can’t pull myself out of it,” he explains.

 Not even a surprise birthday visit from his girlfriend wearing lingerie could pique his interest one time when he was deep in thought.
 “I was feeling pensive and I didn’t want to be outside of myself.
 And with sex, you want to connect with somebody,” he says.

-It may be difficult to imagine that a healthy heterosexual man would turn down a woman wearing a thong.
+It may be difficult to imagine that a healthy heterosexual man would turn down a nearly naked woman.
 However, P.J. is far from alone in this situation, says Vancouver-based sex therapist David McKenzie.
 “In the last two years, I’ve noticed more clients of mine than before are men lacking sexual desire and it’s the women who are initiating sex,” he says.